Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 `vim /usr/local/maldetect/conf.maldet` => open the `conf.maldet` and alter the following parameters: </br>
 - `email_alert="1"` => change the email alert to 1 and also add an operative email to `email_addr="you@domain.com"`
 - in a standard manner the secured servers or security team's machines are isolated from network, however in some conditions we can add `slack` or `telegram` API to `maldet` configuration to receive notification related to any malware detection.
-- `autoupdate_signatures="1"` => it is mandatory to keep malware up to date to have the latest malware signitures and patches.
+- `autoupdate_signatures="1"` => it is mandatory to keep malware up to date to have the latest malware signatures and patches.
 - `cron_prune_days="90"` => retention and keeping data policy is vary between policies of each organization but it is good practice to keep it for a medium to long period.
-- `import_custsigs_hex_url=""` => on some conditions we can have our signiture updates from specific organization and by that we can append their URL to our maldetect.
+- `import_custsigs_hex_url=""` => on some conditions we can have our signature updates from specific organization and by that we can append their URL to our maldetect.
 - `scan_max_depth="21` it should be always more than the default value cause attackers know the default max depth and can evade it off
 - `scan_min_file_size="19"`, `scan_max_filesize="2148k"` => we 19 is refered as byte and 2148k is slithtly more that the default value. but why is it important? in security and introsion there is concept called **binary Padding** in which developer can add junk data such as **NOP (NO Operation)** to the file and make it moderatly bigger so it will be harder to detect or even **the Hash of malware will be changed**.
 - `scan_clamscan="1"` and `scan_tmpdir_paths= /tmp /var/tmp /dev/shm` => allow clamscan to scan in depth in directories that have more mild permission access.